MaG21/curry/README.md

 [![Build Status](https://travis-ci.org/MarcosCommunity/curry.svg?branch=master)](https://travis-ci.org/MarcosCommunity/curry)

-# Feature request for Ver 2.0
+# Feature request for Ver 2.0 (branch v2.0)
 Currently we're planing on making many more changes, those changes will affect the way we use the service.
 But before making any change, we'll love to hear any new feature you've in mind, currently we're planing on implementing the following features:

 - History (make rates from previous days accesible)
 - Faster responses (increase the service's response time)
 - Include new juicy API conserning employee's compensations.
 - BPD's TXT (Banco Popular Dominicano) (a new repo will be created and included as a dependency)
+- ~~Support for BHD Leon rates~~

 ## Currency scraper for the Dominican Republic